upyog/UPYOG/business-services/dashboard-data-engine/README.md

 # Adapter Engine Library

 This library contains the core logic for translating, validating, and loading metrics to the National Dashboard.
-It is packaged as a standard Maven JAR dependency to be consumed by other service modules (such as `adapter-extractor`).
+It is packaged as a standard Maven JAR dependency to be consumed by other service modules (such as `dashboard-data-extractor`).

 ## Responsibilities
 - **Transformation**: Maps raw DTO payloads to specific target metrics classes (e.g. `PTMetric`).